Page Reviewed / Updated - July 18, 2020

 To be eligible for this program, the state of Massachusetts considers the following factors.
 Note that there are interdependencies between some of these requirements.

-Residency - applicants must be a Massachusetts state resident.
+Residency - applicants must be Massachusetts state residents.

 Age - applicants must be 65 years of age or if they are under 65, they must be blind or disabled as certified by the state.